yairgil/Docker-Provider/README.md

 ```
 ### Build Docker Image

+1. Update AGENT_VERSION environment variable with your intended imagetag in  %userprofile%\Docker-Provider\kubernetes\windows\Dockerfile
+ > Note: format of the imagetag will be win-ci<release>MMDDYYYY. possible values for release are test, dev, preview, dogfood, prod etc.

-1. Navigate to below directory to build the docker image
+2. Navigate to below directory to build the docker image
 ```
   cd %userprofile%\Docker-Provider\kubernetes\windows # based on your repo path docker build -t  <repo>/<imagename>:win-<imagetag> .

 ```
-2. Push the Docker image to docker repo.
+3. Push the Docker image to docker repo.
 For testing, you will be pushing to Docker hub
 ```
   cd %userprofile%\Docker-Provider\kubernetes\windows # based on your repo path docker push  <repo>/<imagename>:<imagetag>